Content created: 1997-12-26

 (Click here for a separate page containing More Than You Want To Know About Simplified Characters.)

 The process of officializing simpler characters to replace older, more complex ones is not the only force introducing new characters into Chinese.
 Modern language planning has involved creating new characters for newly discovered chemical elements, for example.
 And ordinary people have felt free to create characters when those they knew seemed inadequate to the concept to be expressed.
-(Click here for an extended modern example of commercial character creation.)
+(Click here for an two modern examples of unofficial character creation.)

 But perhaps my favorite example of character creation involves the artificial westernizing of the third-person pronoun.
 Like other kinds of Chinese, spoken Mandarin has only one third-person personal pronoun (tā).
 It was traditionally written 他, a character with a person 人 as the radical on the left side.
 Apparently under the pressure of Western languages, which usually distinguish "he," "she," and "it," Chinese in recent decades have created a new character for tā in the sense of "she" which replaces the sexually indeterminate person 人 with a 女 woman: 她, gradually restricting 他 to mean specifically "he."
 Another character, originally an alterantive writing for 他, has been pressed into service for tā in the sense of "it": 它.